unisonweb/unison/unison-src/transcripts/test-command.output.md

   Tip: Use view foo.test2 to view the source of a test.

-.> test.all
+scratch/main> test.all

   Cached test results (`help testcache` to learn more)

   ◉ foo.test2   test2
   ◉ test1       test1

   ✅ 2 test(s) passing

-    ✅

-    New test results:

-  ◉ lib.testInLib   testInLib

-  ✅ 1 test(s) passing

-  Tip: Use view lib.testInLib to view the source of a test.
+  Tip: Use view foo.test2 to view the source of a test.

 ```
 `test` WILL run tests within `lib` if ucm is cd'd inside.